anyenv/anyenv/README.md

 ### Install `anyenv`

 #### Homebrew (for macOS user)
-Currently, `anyenv` is not supported by default, but you can use Tap:

 ```
-$ brew tap anyenv/anyenv
 $ brew install anyenv
 $ echo 'eval "$(anyenv init -)"' >> ~/.your_profile
 $ exec $SHELL -l